geogardenclub/geogardenclub.github.io/docs/user-guide/retail-value.md

 :::tip Show me the money
 :::

-Retail Value estimates the cost to purchase from a store the same quantity of produce you grew in your garden.
+Retail Value estimates the cost to purchase the same quantity of produce you grew in your garden.
 This estimate is useful for the following reasons:

-* One goal of GeoGardenClub is to improve community food resilience.
-Retail Value indicates the impact of each GGC Chapter on its community's food resilience.
+* A goal of GeoGardenClub is to improve community food resilience.
+Retail Value provides one indicator of the impact of a GGC Chapter's gardens on its community's food resilience.
 * Another goal of GeoGardenClub is to help gardeners improve their garden's productivity, ideally to the point where the retail value of the produce grown in a season exceeds the expenses associated with the garden for that same season.
-* Retail Value provides one way to answer the question: "Am I getting better at gardening from year to year?"
+* Retail Value provides a way to answer the question: "Am I getting better at gardening from year to year?"

 To utilize the Retail Value feature, all you have to do is provide a value for the "Quantity" field for a Planting.
 You do this in the [Update Planting](plantings.md#update-a-planting) screen.
 For example, the following screen illustrates an update to a Planting of Mango to indicate that 250 lbs of mango were harvested:

 <img width="300" src="/img/user-guide/retail-value-quantity.png"/>

-Once that value is entered and the Submit button is pressed, the Planting summary updates to indicate the quantity and retail value of that Planting:
+Once that value is entered and the Submit button is pressed, the Planting summary indicates the new quantity and Retail Value of that Planting:

 <img width="300" src="/img/user-guide/retail-value-planting.png"/>

-At the same time, that Garden's summary view is updated to indicate the new retail value of that Planting as well as all other Plantings in the garden for which quantity values have been provided:
+That Garden's summary view will now indicate the updated Retail Value of all Crops for which quantity values have been provided:

 <img width="300" src="/img/user-guide/retail-value-garden.png"/>

-Finally, the Chapter summary view is updated to indicate the new retail value of that Planting as well as all other Plantings in all other Gardens in the Chapter for which quantity values have been provided:
+Finally, the Chapter summary view will indicate the updated Retail Value of all Crops in all Gardens for which quantity values have been provided:

 <img width="300" src="/img/user-guide/retail-value-chapter.png"/>